-In May 2022 (i.e. when the members appointed by the ordinary shareholders' meeting of 19 May 2022 took office) and, lastly, March 2023, the board of statutory auditors has verified that all its regular members meet the independence requirements set out both under the Consolidated Financial Act and under the Corporate Governance Code.
+In March 2023 and, lastly, in February 2024, the board of statutory auditors has verified that all its regular members meet the independence requirements set out both under the Consolidated Financial Act and under the Corporate Governance Code.
 In any case, the statutory auditors act autonomously and independently, also with regard to the shareholders who elected them.